almende/vis/README.md

     git clone git://github.com/almende/vis.git

-The project uses [jake](https://github.com/mde/jake) as build tool.
-The build script uses [Browserify](http://browserify.org/) to bundle the source code into a library, and uses [UglifyJS](http://lisperator.net/uglifyjs/) to minify the code.
 The source code uses the module style of node (require and module.exports) to organize dependencies.
 To install all dependencies and build the library, run `npm install` in the root of the project.

     cd vis
     npm install